 1. Those men, who have been set apart to assist the Elders within the church, are referred to in Scripture as deacons or “servants” (Acts 6:1-6; 1 Timothy 3:8-13).

 2. A Deacon of HSC must be a Member in good standing.
 As a Member, each Deacon is entitled to the same privileges, is obligated by the same responsibilities, and is subject to the same discipline as are all the other Members of the church as discussed in Article VI Section C, D, and E.

-3. Any man set apart to the office of Deacon must be in submission to the Constitution, in agreement with the church’s Core Values, and be in substantial agreement with the church’s Statement of Faith.
+3. Any man set apart to the office of Deacon must be in submission to the Constitution, and agreement with the church’s Statement of Faith, Beliefs and Practices, and Core Values.
 If, at any time he should move from this position, he would be under spiritual and moral obligation immediately to make that fact known to the Deacon Board in an orderly manner.
 (1 Timothy 3:8-9)

 4. A Deacon must evidence to God’s people the personal, family, and ministerial qualifications that are set forth in the Scriptures.
 He must be a man who has already demonstrated godly character while serving faithfully at Harbour Shores Church (see verses paragraph B(1) above).

 5. A Deacon must continuously meet the Biblical qualifications of a deacon in order to remain a Deacon (1Timothy 3:8-13).